The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

   * If you want to have ranged also take the second set of towers, have all four ranged run across the arena directly opposite to a tower.
   * The tank baiting will run across the arena to bait the kick.
 The other three will gap close across and bait the quake.
 * After this mechanic resolves, players need to do Nearsight or Farsight.
 Heal up the tanks and mitigate.
 * Move the boss middle and point him north.
-At this point if the offtank is not second in enmity they will need to provoke the boss.
+At this point if the off-tank is not second in enmity they will need to provoke the boss.
 * Heart Stake needs to be heavily mitigated and healed through, and targets first and second in aggro.

 ### Ability Order